567-labs/ai-engineering-summit/README.md

 # Systematically Improving Your RAG Application

-> **Note** : This workshop is a preview of the material from [Systematically Improving RAG Applications](https://maven.com/applied-llms/rag-playbook).
+> **Note** : These notebooks are a preview of [Systematically Improving Your RAG Application](https://maven.com/applied-llms/rag-playbook) which shows you how to turns RAG from a risky experiment into a structured, data-driven practice.
+You'll learn how to pinpoint what's working, diagnose what's not, and steadily raise the bar on performance and user satisfaction.
 >
-> Check out [improvingrag.com](https://improvingrag.com) which walks through the same RAG playbook that you can use in your own application in more detail.
+> For a preview of the course, please check out [improvingrag.com](https://improvingrag.com) which provides a free preview of the course material.

 ## Installation Instructions